AdobeDocs/analytics-platform.en/help/components/real-time/real-time.md

 Be aware of the following limitation for real-time reporting:

 * Real-time reporting only reports on data available on a rolling period of 24 hours.
 Data that is more than   24-hour old is not available for real-time reporting.
-Once the [real-time refresh](use-real-time.md) for a report is disabled or automatically turned off, all relevant data is available once more from the [consolidated dataset](/help/connections/combined-dataset.md) typically used for reporting in Customer Journey Analytics..
+Once the [real-time refresh](use-real-time.md) for a report is disabled or automatically turned off, all relevant data is available once more from the [consolidated dataset](/help/connections/combined-dataset.md) typically used for reporting in Customer Journey Analytics.
 * Attribution, segmentation, calculated metrics, and more only work on the data available within the rolling period of 24 hours.
-For example, a *Repeat visitors* segment will include very few people in a real-time report because the report will only include people who visited multiple times in the last 24 hours.
+For example, a *Repeat visitors* segment includes very few people in a real-time report because the report only includes people who visited multiple times in the last 24 hours.
 A similar limitation applies when you create a real-time report on people who previously clicked on a campaign that is no longer active.
 * Real-time reporting works best on event and session level data and you should be cautious using real-time reporting for person-level data. <!--Need to explain this a bit better --> Since only events from the rolling 24-hour period are available for real-time reports, a person's event history is also limited to this window.
 Consider the preference for event and session level data when you select a dimension and (calculated) metrics.
 And when you use functionalities like breakdowns, next or previous, and more in your real-time refresh enabled panel.
 * You cannot combine stitching with real-time reporting. <!-- Do we need to explain this in more detail, why? --> Real-time reporting is about event and session level data and is less relevant for person-based data.
 * No heartbeat collected media metrics are available, except media start and media close metrics.
 So, you can still use real-time reporting to enable a media use case.